Workflow Diagrams and Charts

-Workflow needs to be performed by someone or something; these are termed resources such as people, machines, or software.
+The workflow must be performed by someone or something, termed resources such as people, machines, or software.
 It is the resources that make the workflow happen.

-A business workflow is a repeatable process that consists of a series of tasks that generally need to be completed in a specific sequence.
+A business workflow is a repeatable process consisting of tasks that generally need to be completed in a specific sequence.
 Think of it as work flowing from one stage to the next until it is finished.
 Workflows help ensure that essential processes are done the right way every time.
 A good example is the assembly of a motor car.
-The components parts are added to the vehicle’s chassis in sequential stages, such as counting the engine and transmission, the bodywork, the seats, interior fittings, and the wheels until the finished car rolls of the assembly line.
+The component parts are added to the vehicle’s chassis in sequential stages, such as counting the engine and transmission, the bodywork, the seats, interior fittings, and the wheels until the finished car rolls off the assembly line.

-A workflow diagram is a visual representation of a business process (or workflow), usually done through a flowchart.
-Itis a visual way for business analysis to show how work gets accomplished.
-Workflows are composed of symbols that show how various workers perform tasks and interact with each other and how information (data) flows through the business area.
+A workflow diagram, sometimes called a workflow chart, is a visual representation of a business process (or workflow), usually done through a flowchart.
+It is a visual way for business analysis to show how work gets accomplished.
+Workflows are symbols that show how various workers perform tasks and interact with each other and how information (data) flows through the business area.
 It may also identify individual responsibility for each step in the process.

 Workflows can also be documented by numbered sequential steps or in a checklist form.
 This method is well suited for detailing a specific task or activity in the process or a simple sub-process.
-However, it is not suitable for a complicated process where a parallel action or decision points may be multiple outputs or sub-processes for the complete (end-to-end) process cycle.
+However, it is unsuitable for a complicated process where parallel action or decision points may be multiple outputs or sub-processes for the complete (end-to-end) process cycle.

 Often, workflow diagrams are created to document and share a process, improve the way a process is done, for workflow analysis or prepare a process for automation.

 As the adage goes, "a picture paints a thousand words."
-This concept equally applies in using workflow diagrams to provide a visual representation or overview of a business process.
+This concept applies to workflow diagrams and workflow charts to provide a visual representation or overview of a business process.

-The origins of workflows can be traced back, unsurprisingly, to Henry Gantt.
-Yes, the same person responsible for the Gantt chart.
+The origins of workflows can be traced back to Henry Gantt.
+Yes, the same person is responsible for the Gantt chart.
 The industrial revolution was the catalyst for intelligent thinkers like Gantt to develop efficient ways of organizing a workforce.

 There are numerous types of diagrams that are used to visualize the workflow.
 Some of these diagrams have been around for a long time and come in many varieties.
+Let’s look at some workflow diagram examples.
 Some of the most popular ones are:

-Listed below are examples of some of these flowcharts:
+Listed below are common workflow diagram examples of some of these flowcharts:

-Workflow diagrams provide an easy visual means of documenting and then analyzing a business process or sub-process.
+Workflow diagrams and workflow charts provide an easy visual way to document and analyze a business process or sub-process.